Real Estate Messaging Compliance Playbook | MyTCRPlus

 Identify carrier-specific requirements for real estate messaging including agent-level coordination, content policies, and approval criteria for showing vs. marketing campaigns.

-Determine appropriate TCR use case categories for showing confirmations, property alerts, open house notifications, and contract milestone reminders to ensure proper classification.
+Determine appropriate TCR use case categories for showing confirmations, property alerts, open house notifications, and contract milestone reminders.

 Assess current brand reputation and implement strategic verification including MLS documentation, state license validation, and BBB accreditation to achieve scores above 70.

-Determine agent-level versus brokerage-level sender identity architecture based on client relationships, TCPA consent patterns, and organizational compliance oversight requirements.
+Determine agent-level versus brokerage-level sender identity architecture based on client relationships, TCPA consent patterns, and organizational compliance oversight.

 Analyze sample showing confirmations, property alerts, and listing messages for real estate terminology that triggers carrier filtering and use case misclassification risk.